Hemochromatosis DNA Test

 Limitations It is important to remember that the presence of one or more of these HFE mutations (C282Y, H63D and S65C) does not mean that an individual will definitely develop hemochromatosis.
 Each mutation does increase the risk in homozygotes and compound heterozygotes, but there are some individuals that have these mutations and never suffer from increased iron levels.
 An increased risk of hemochromatosis can also be caused by other genetic and non-genetic factors that will not be detected in this assay.
 The results of this assay should be interpreted in conjunction with symptoms, clinical findings and medical and family history.

-Explore Your DNA Story
+Explore your DNA Story

 Embark on a journey of self-discovery with our at-home DNA tests, powered by cutting-edge science made accessible for all.